 Research and Graduate Study Opportunities

 The University of York offers a wide range of MA and PhD programs in English literature.
 Students combine intensive seminar study and specialized research in historic York, England.
-More information can be found here.
+More information can be found on the University of York website.

 In addition to a large number of all-college events in which English majors participate, there are many activities growing specifically out of the English major.